Lincoln Financial Field: Soccer

 Lincoln Financial Field also hosted the US National team's final match on home soil before the 2010 World Cup.
 The US defeated Turkey 2–1 on May 29, 2010.

 The US men's national team returned to Lincoln Financial Field on August 10, 2011, for an international friendly match against Mexico, where they tied 1-1.

 In 2012, the stadium hosted a World Football Challenge match between Real Madrid and Celtic F.C. with Real Madrid winning 2–0.

 On August 2, 2014, Lincoln Financial Field hosted a soccer match between A.S.
 Roma and Inter Milan which was part of the 2014 International Champions Cup.
 Inter Milan won the match 2–0.

 On July 26, 2015, the Linc hosted the final match of the 2015 CONCACAF Gold Cup.

 In 2016, the stadium hosted games in the Copa América Centenario.

 The Linc hosted a doubleheader of quarterfinals of the 2017 CONCACAF Gold Cup and did so again for the 2019 CONCACAF Gold Cup.

-On July 25, 2018, the Linc hosted a 2018 International Champions Cup match between Juventus F.C. and FC Bayern Munich that Juventus won 2–0.
+On July 25, 2018, the Linc hosted a 2018 International Champions Cup match between Juventus FC and FC Bayern Munich that Juventus won 2–0.

 On August 29, 2019, the Linc hosted the US Women's National Team in the second match of their victory tour in a game against Portugal.
 The match set the record for the highest attendance for the team in a friendly match, attracting 49,504 fans.
 The United States won 4–0.

+On July 31, 2024, Lincoln Financial Field hosted a friendly between Liverpool and Arsenal, with Liverpool winning 2–1.
+The match attracted a total of 69,879 fans, setting the record for the highest-attended soccer match in the stadium's history.